-AB 1178 -8-

-(b) Cities and counties in which California promise neighborhoods are located shall, with the support of the promise neighborhoods, demonstrate that multiple sources of block grant assistance are being coordinated and invested in support of the planning, implementation, and long-term results of their promise neighborhood program.
+- 11757. (a) The department shall work with the Department of Parks and Recreation to ensure that eligible applicants residing within California promise neighborhoods receive, to the extent feasible, bonus points, additional recognition, or weighted consideration for receiving funding for competitive grants. - (b) Cities and counties in which California promise neighborhoods are located shall, with the support of the promise neighborhoods, demonstrate that multiple sources of block grant assistance are being coordinated and invested in support of the planning, implementation, and long-term results of their promise neighborhood program. - (c) Cities and counties in which California promise neighborhoods are located shall receive, to the extent feasible, bonus points, additional recognition, or weighted consideration for funding for the creation of new parks and recreation activities in underserved communities.

-9 (b)

-- (c) Cities and counties in which California promise neighborhoods are located shall receive, to the extent feasible, maximum bonus points, additional recognition, or weighted consideration for funding for the creation of new parks and recreation activities in underserved communities. - 11759. (a) For purposes of receiving a California promise neighborhood designation, an eligible applicant shall submit an application to the department at a time, in the manner, and containing the information, the department may require. - (b) An eligible applicant shall submit a description of the geographically defined area or neighborhood to be served and the level of distress in that area based on indicators of need and other relevant indicators. - (c) In order for an area to apply, the geographic area of the proposed California promise neighborhood shall meet all of the following minimum criteria: - (1) Contain a designated high school or schools and feeder schools. schools that use a transformation model that includes, but is not necessarily limited to, full-service community schools, charter schools, turnaround schools as defined by the federal government, and career pathways. - (2) Have high poverty rates. - (2) Contain a high school with a graduation rate below 70 percent. - (3) Have high unemployment. - (3) Have unemployment rates higher than the state as a whole. - (4) Have low high school graduation rates. - (4) Have more than 25 percent of households with annual incomes below twenty-two thousand dollars (\$22,000). - 39 (d) An eligible applicant, at a minimum, shall include the 40 following partners as part of its application:
+- 11758. (a) For purposes of receiving a California promise neighborhood designation, an eligible applicant shall submit an application to the department at a time, in the manner, and containing the information, the department may require. - (b) An eligible applicant shall submit a description of the geographically defined area or neighborhood to be served and the level of distress in that area based on indicators of need and other relevant indicators. - (c) In order for an area to apply, the geographic area of the proposed California promise neighborhood shall meet all of the following minimum criteria: - (1) Contain a designated high school or schools and feeder schools that use a transformation model that includes, but is not necessarily limited to, full-service community schools, charter schools, turnaround schools as defined by the federal government, and career pathways.